Animals Help Cancer Patients, My Horses Did

 Arriving home to “Green Acres - The Estep Farm” with Legacy embodied a sense of revival for both my brother and I. Our father, Elvis, who passed away in January 2018, purchased our family farm in 1973, and he along with my grandfather built our huge log barn by hand.
 All the logs utilized in the building were brought from the top of a mountain on our farm by horse, of course.

 A calming effect for those with cancer

 Shortly after we brought Keepsake and Legacy to their forever home, my wife and I discovered just how beneficial the mares might be to my cancer treatment.
 One morning when my blood pressure was running extremely high, I went out to feed and comb the horses.
 Upon returning from brushing and feeding the horses, we checked my blood pressure once more, it was nearly perfect.

 I knew I had felt a calm come over my body as I gently brushed and talked to the horses.
 Knowing this effect without the aid of tons of medication was indeed exciting to both myself and my wife.

 Helping with emotional health

 It is my opinion that cancer patients should made a concerted effort to interact with animals.
-I know all can’t handle horses or the like, however the same benefits have emerged from interaction with smaller animals such as dogs, too.2 It is my feeling that even keeping and caring for fish could offer some benefits to my fellow cancer warriors.
+I know all can’t handle horses or the like, however the same benefits could emerge from interaction with smaller animals such as dogs, too.
+It is my feeling that even keeping and caring for fish could offer some benefits to my fellow cancer warriors.

 In closing, I hope those who read this article will attempt to discover the crucial benefits of interacting with animals.